pawanprajapati23/cpp-dsa-foundations/README.md

 # C++ & DSA Foundations

-This repository contains my daily practice of C++ and Data Structures & Algorithms.
+This repository contains my daily practice and learning progress in C++ and Data Structures & Algorithms.

-## Purpose
+The goal of this repository is to:
-- Build strong fundamentals
+- Build strong programming fundamentals
-- Improve logic building
+- Improve logical thinking
 - Practice consistently
+- Prepare for Software Development roles

+---

+## 📚 Topics Covered So Far

+- Input / Output
+- Variables & Data Types
-- Track daily progress
+- Operators
+- If-Else & If-Else Ladder
+- Loops (for, while)
+- Basic Number Problems

+More topics will be added step by step.

+---

-## Structure
+## 📁 Folder Structure

-Each folder represents one day of learning.
+Each folder represents one stage of learning. cpp-dsa-foundations/

-Example:

-cpp-dsa-foundations/
 │
 ├── day-01-basics/
-├── day-02-variables/
-├── day-03-if-else/
-├── day-04-if-else-ladder/
-├── day-05-loops-for/
-├── day-06-loops-while/
-├── day-07-patterns/
+├── day-02-conditions/
-├── day-08-functions/
+├── day-03-loops/

-Each day includes:
-- Concept practice
-- Multiple small programs
-- Clean and simple code
+Each folder contains multiple small programs focused on concept clarity and logic building.

+---

-## Tools Used
+## 🛠 Tools Used

-- C++
+- C++ (C++17)
-- g++ (C++17)
+- g++
 - VS Code
 - Git & GitHub

+---

-This repository will grow step by step with daily consistency.
+This repository will grow with consistency and daily practice.